sheng710time/ICSLibrary/README.md

 * The folder "vendor_product" provides two lists of the device vendors and the device models to which our detected ICS devices belong.

 ## Security & Privacy
+* All the scanning requests conform to the corresponding ICS protocol specifications to reduce their potential influence.
+* We anonymize all IP addresses of our detected ICS devices through a prefix-preserving anonymization algorithm.
+So any IP addresses in ICSLibrary does not represent the real IP addresses of real-world ICS devices.
+In other words, the individual IP address in ICSLibrary is meaningless, but the relationships between IP addresses are remained for further anapysis.
+* Any IP addresss that apprear in ICSLibrary does not mean that they have be exposed.